Northern Idaho - 2005

 Rain, rain, rain, but nice green country.
 Incredible wetlands along Pend Orielle lake and Cark Fork river.

 No more rain.
+We said goodbye to Lake Pend Orielle and followed the Clark Fork River on into Montana.
 Montana is spectacular.
 Highway was not bad.
-Back roads throgh some very nice ranches.
+Then back roads throgh some very nice ranches.